gino2010/ChinaDNS/README.md

         ./configure && make

-    If you Mac OS X system, you need install autoconf.
+    If you use Mac OS X system, you need install autoconf.
 Like: brew install autoconf

 * OpenWRT
     * For ar71xx router: